vadymstebakov/astro-template/README.md

 `src/utils.ts` you can write common utils, helpers functions.

 Any static assets, like images, fonts can be placed in the `public/` directory.

+## 🚧 Troubleshooting

+-   Husky hooks can ignore because it's not set as executable.
+You should use [this solve](https://github.com/typicode/husky/issues/1177#issuecomment-1212831091);

 ## 👀 Want to learn more?